Tracy Barrett

 No one ever listens to Hector.
 He wanted to hang out with his friends this summer, but instead he's stuck in Italy at an archaeological dig with his mom.
 The ancient Etruscan artifacts are interesting, but no one has time for him.

-Then he makes a discovery of his own—a strange, unsettling stone that looks like an eye.
+Then he makes a discovery of his own— strange, unsettling stone that looks like an eye.
 The stone brings nightmares about Arath, an Etruscan boy who died thousands of years ago but now begs for Hector's help.
 Are these just dreams, or is Arath really in danger?
 As Hector unearths the truth, he realizes that he can make himself heard when it counts.

 "fast-paced and suspenseful. . . .
 A good read."